TheCodeCache/apache-spark-local-setup/README.md

-Spark version: 3.3.0-SNAPSHOT
+**Spark version: 3.3.0-SNAPSHOT**

-This is about how to set up Apache Spark open-source code in Eclipse IDE on your local windows machine.
+This is about "**How to set up Apache Spark open-source code in Eclipse IDE on your local windows machine.**"

 PFB steps: